How Does Chapter 13 Bankruptcy Affect My Personal Injury Case?

 The above problems take away a client’s incentive to accept a reasonable settlement.
 It makes perfect sense for a client to gamble when he/she realizes that:

-- If he settles it all goes to the creditors and the rest of their debt is discharged in bankruptcy, and:
+- If he settles it all goes to the creditors and the rest of their debt is discharged in bankruptcy.

-- If he goes to trial and loses, it was really the creditor’s money lost because bankruptcy will still discharge his debt to them.
+- If he goes to trial and loses, it is really the creditor’s money lost because bankruptcy will still discharge his debt to them.

 As a result of the above, the plaintiff’s lawyer who is putting up the cost of going to trial may be forced to try the case and take an unnecessarily high risk of losing even when there is a reasonable settlement offer on the table.